MarvinJWendt/testza/README.md

   testza.Use.Assert.NotZero(t, user) // Assert that the user is returned testza.Use.Assert.NotZero(t, domain) // Assert that the domain is returned })

+// And that's just a few examples of what you can do with Testza!
 ```

 ## Documentation